Patti LuPone: 1979–1999: Evita and Broadway stardom

-1980s
+In 1980, LuPone's cabaret act, "Patti LuPone at Les Mouches," played for 27 consecutive weeks on Saturday evenings at midnight following her 8pm performance in Evita.
+The New York Daily News reviewed saying, "Anyone who thinks there are no volcanoes in New York should check out Les Mouches any Saturday midnight in March.
+It is here at the witching hour that Patti LuPone fulminates, thunders, and showers the room with sparks of her debut cabaret act."
+In 2008, a restored recording was released as an album by Ghostlight Records.

+In 1983, John Cassavetes and LuPone workshopped a production of a play called Thornhill by Meade Roberts.
+The play, directed by Cassavetes, starred LuPone as Eugene O'Neill's wife Carlotta Monterey, and Cassavetes as O'Neill.
+The production also featured cast members Ben Gazzara and Carol Kane.

-In May 1983, founding alumni of The Acting Company reunited for an off-Broadway revival of Marc Blitzstein's landmark labor musical The Cradle Will Rock at the American Place Theater.
+Also in 1983, LuPone starred as Rosalind opposite Val Kilmer in As You Like It at the Guthrie Theatre directed by Liviu Ciulei.
+In the same year, founding alumni of The Acting Company reunited for an off-Broadway revival of Marc Blitzstein's landmark labor musical The Cradle Will Rock at the American Place Theater.
 It was narrated by John Houseman with LuPone in the roles of Moll and Sister Mister.
 The production premiered at The Acting Company's summer residence at Chautauqua Institution, toured the United States including an engagement at the Highland Park, Illinois' Ravinia Festival in 1984 and played in London's West End.

 When the run ended, LuPone remained in London to create the role of Fantine in Cameron Mackintosh's original London production of Les Misérables, in 1985, which premiered at the Barbican Theatre, at that time the London home of the Royal Shakespeare Company.
 LuPone had previously worked for Mackintosh in a short-lived Broadway revival of Oliver! in 1984, playing Nancy opposite Ron Moody as Fagin.
-For her work in both The Cradle Will Rock and Les Misérables, LuPone received the 1985 Olivier Award for Best Actress in a Musical.
+For her work in both The Cradle Will Rock and Les Misérables, LuPone received the 1985 Olivier Award for Best Actress in a Musical, making LuPone first American actor or actress to win an Olivier Award.

 She returned to Broadway in 1987 to star as nightclub singer Reno Sweeney in the Lincoln Center Theater revival of Cole Porter's Anything Goes.
-She starred opposite Howard McGillin, and they both received Tony nominations for their performances.
+Starring opposite Howard McGillin, they both received Tony nominations for their performances.
 The Lincoln Center cast reassembled for a one-night-only concert performance of Anything Goes in New York in 2002.